 Opened in 1896 and operational for over 100 years, Brushy Mountain State Penitentiary was Tennessee’s first maximum security prison.
 The death penalty was never carried out here, but more than a few died through working in the mines or by the violent hands of fellow inmates.
 The haunted Tennessee prison closed in 2009 and is famous for an escape attempt in 1977 by James Earl Ray, the man who shot and killed Dr. Martin Luther King Jr. Ray and six other escaped prisoners were captured less than three days later within the eight miles that surround the grounds.
 Today, the prison remains an eerie destination for paranormal thrill seekers.
 There have been accounts of visitors being touched, shoved, scratched and even growled at.

 Brushy Mountain State Penitentiary has become a unique tourist destination with prison tours, a distillery, gift shop, paranormal tours, concerts and other events.
-The self-guided prison tours are offered April-November, and former prison guards and non-violent inmates are available to answer questions and share stories.
+Public, private and self-guided prison tours are offered April-November, but paranormal tours are still available December-March.
 Learn more at tourbrushy.com.

 filter background